 On May 4-5, 2017, the Transnational Law and Justice Network at the University of Windsor, Faculty of Law, invites academics, policy makers, NGOs, and individuals working on the ground to participate in a multidisciplinary regional dialogue about the most pressing transnational criminal law issues facing the Americas today.

-Transnational Criminal Law in the Americas is to be held May 4-5, 2017 at the University of Windsor, Faculty of Law in Windsor, Ontario, Canada.
+Transnational Criminal Law in the Americas will be held May 4-5, 2017 at the University of Windsor, Faculty of Law in Windsor, Ontario, Canada.
 The Honourable A. Anne McLellan, P.C., O.C., will be delivering the public Greenspan Cohn Lecture in criminal law at the conference and Professor Robert Currie of the Schulich School of Law, Dalhousie University, will be delivering the keynote address.
 Panel discussions will tackle topics such as drug trafficking, human trafficking, terrorism, emerging transnational crimes, and domestic responses to transnational crimes.
 In addition, the conference will include a Spanish-language panel and a panel focused on the Detroit-Windsor border.

 The Transnational Law and Justice Network (TLJN) is a research hub that promotes and sponsors scholarship on global governance, internationalism, transnationalism, social justice and access to justice.
 The network is home to a number of local, national and international experts whose scholarship translates theory into practice in their respective communities and primarily focuses on the intersection of local and global.
 Situated in the border city of Windsor, Ontario, the most highly trafficked land crossing in North America, TLJN is an ideal space for this type of transnational and interdisciplinary collaboration.
 For more information, please visit www.uwindsor.ca/law/873/transnational-law-justice-network.

 In collaboration with the Program for International Legal Studies, Wayne State University Law School.